michaelesterman/michaelesterman/README.md

 If you need any help or want to exchange knowledge, contact me.

-I'm also looking into Nest.js and Vue.js, C and C++ projects for embedded systems.
+I'm also looking into Go and Rust with projects for embedded systems.

 ## How to reach me